Arts and Music

-From years 7 – 10 both Visual Art and Visual Communication Design cover a wide range of art forms, media and techniques.
-At Yarrawonga College 7-12 campus we provide students with an opportunity to focus on their own ideas through making, creating and developing student’s folios as well as appreciating and understanding artists and artworks from various cultural backgrounds.
+Years 7 – 10 both Visual Art and Visual Communication Design cover a wide range of art forms, media and techniques.
+At Yarrawonga College P – 12 our Year 7-12 students are provided with an opportunity to focus on their own ideas through making, creating and developing student’s folios as well as appreciating and understanding artists and artworks from various cultural backgrounds.

 In Years 11 and 12 students are required to undertake self-directed projects, and to develop their own themes to work around.
 By generating their own ideas, decision making and final folios, students develop a responsibility for their creative growth.

 Senior students participate in an end of year exhibition, and gain exposure to the practice of others via various excursions.

 From Prep to Year 6 students explore sound and ways of using their voices, movement and instruments to express ideas and to sing and play music from different cultures, times and locations.
 The students use voice, movement and a number of instruments to explore pitch, rhythm, dynamics and tempo.
 We also cover other aspects of performing arts such a dance and drama.

 It is a great for the students of Yarrawonga College to have the opportunity to learn, sing and play music earlier on in their lives.

 From Year 7 – 12 Yarrawonga College P-12 offers an extensive contemporary music program.
 The classroom music program explores a variety of music styles including Rock, Popular, Blues, Funk, Jazz, Reggae, Orchestral and World.